MichaelXF/js-confuser/README.md

 RGF (Runtime-Generated-Functions) uses the [`new Function(code...)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) syntax to construct executable code from strings. (`"all"/true/false`)

 - **This can break your code.
 This is also as dangerous as `eval`.**
-- **Due to the security concern of arbitrary code execution, you must enable this yourself.**
+- **Due to the security concerns of arbitrary code execution, you must enable this yourself.**
-- The arbitrary code is obfuscated.
+- The arbitrary code is also obfuscated.

 | Mode | Description |
 | --- | --- |